 For this study, we specifically focus on online written discussions, particularly those occurring in \textbf{thread- or tree-style} formats \cite{seering_self_moderation}.
 A thread is a collection of messages or posts grouped together in an online forum, discussion board, or messaging platform (such as Reddit).
 It begins with an initial post (often called the original post, or OP), and subsequent replies are ordered either chronologically or by relevance.
 Threads usually address a specific topic or question and allow users to engage in discussions about that subject.
 A thread may grow as users contribute more responses.
-It must be noted, however, that this type of discussion can contain dimensions from all the other rhetorical styles.
-For example, the adversarial dimension of the debate or the argumentative dimension that can be found both in dialogues and deliberation-style conversations.
+It must be noted, however, that this type of discussion can contain elements from all the other discussion styles.
+For example, the adversarial element of the debates, or the argumentative element that can be found both in dialogues and deliberations.

 \paragraph{Discussion Quality} The success of a discussion is often subjective, influenced by a variety of factors such as the cultural background and linguistic proficiency of the participants \cite{zhang-etal-2018-conversations}, as well as their level of engagement \cite{see-etal-2019-makes}.
-It also depends on the type of the discussion, since, as we mentioned in the previous paragraph, some types of rhetoric style, such as deliberative discussions do not always aim to achieve consensus.
-Given these complexities, we adopt the definition proposed by \citet{prabhu21}, which views the perceived \textit{discussion quality} as a measure that attempts to quantify interactions by taking into account multiple socio-dimensional aspects of individual experiences and abilities.
+It also depends on the type of the discussion, since some types of discussions, such as deliberations or debates, may not aim at consensus.
+Given these complexities, we adopt the definition proposed by \citet{prabhu21}, which views the perceived \textit{discussion quality} as a measurement that attempts to quantify interactions by taking into account multiple socio-dimensional aspects of individual experiences and abilities.